dictyBase/frontendx/README.md

 If you are ready to cut a new release, you can then merge into `master`.
 This will trigger a GitHub Action that uses `semantic-release` to create a new tag/release automatically.

+See https://github.com/semantic-release/commit-analyzer#rules-matching or [`.releaserc.json`](https://github.com/dictyBase/dicty-graphql-schema/blob/develop/.releaserc.json) to learn more about how semantic versioning treats commits with different tags and scopes.